lawrencewoodman/lawrencewoodman.github.io/_posts/2015-09-27-i-have-decided-to-learn-german.md

   - Language Learning
 ---

 I have wanted to learn to speak another language for a long time, but have either lacked motivation, commitment or felt that I didn't have the time.
 I have also had trouble deciding which language to learn as there are a few that I'm interested in for different reasons.
 I have decided to post about it on this blog as it may be of interest to people to see the journey.
 I'm 38 and from the UK.
 The UK has a really bad record as far as learning foreign languages and people often say that learning languages is something best done when young.
-I think the latter is just an excuse and the former has more to do with how we learn/don't learn languages here.
+I think the latter is just an excuse and the former has more to do with attitude and how we learn/don't learn languages here.
 Once I succeed it may motivate others to do the same and learn from the process I went through.

 ## Reasons for Learning German